johntfoster/PUFfRS/README.md

 ```

 **Build Using Pre-existing Packages**
-This will install only PUFfRS:
+This will install only PUFfRS using an existing Trilinos installation:
 ```
 cd puffrs_dir
 mkdir build